-Food production depends on the two essential ingredients: soil and water.
+Cereal grain production depends on the two essential ingredients: soil and water.
 Mineral soil provides the medium for mechanical support and nutrients for plants.
 Water is the required unit of exchange for the acquisition of essential nutrients and CO2 by plants.
-There is no question that the supply of plant-available water has always been a major impediment to realizing greater food production, worldwide.
+There is no question that the supply of plant-available water has always been a major impediment to realizing greater food security, worldwide.

 To drive this point home, consider the following chart:

 Panel A depicts cumulative precipitation and reference crop evapotranspiration1 (ET) from May to October, recorded at the Upper Piedmont Research Station, Reidsville, North Carolina in 2009.
 The bar graph in the lower right corner depicts corn grain yield in selected tillage plots at the UPRS, which have been maintained in a corn-soybean rotation by scientists in the Department of Soil Science at NC State University for 30 years.
 Note that ET (red dash line) and precipitation (solid blue line) are roughly balanced early in the season, but that precipitation for the critical June-July corn growing period (VT ± 14 days) falls considerably below ET.
 This is normal for the North Carolina Piedmont and Coastal Plain.
 In 2009 we measured 79 bushels per acre corn grain under no-tillage, and 70 and 57 bushels per acre under chisel and disk plow tillage planting systems, respectively, averaged over four replications (15.5% moisture basis).
 Average corn grain yield at the UPRS between 1987-2013 under no-tillage was 97 bushels per acre, and 83 and 74 bushels per acre for chisel plow and disk tillage, respectively.
 So, 2009 was drier than average if we take grain yield as a proxy for the relative imbalance of precipitation and crop ET during the growing season.